Blake Horstmann Shares Text Messages From Caelynn Miller-Keyes After Shady ‘Bachelor In Paradise’ Portrayal

 — E!
 News (@enews) August 7, 2019

 But Blake also received backlash, with some followers questioning how he could share such private messages as “proof” of a sexual encounter with another person without their consent.
-It was also reiterated that is Caelynn is a survivor of brutal sexual assault, which she has been vocal about in the past.
+It was also reiterated that Caelynn is a survivor of brutal sexual assault, which she has been vocal about in the past.

-While many Bachelor in Paradise fans criticized Blake for publicly sharing Caelynnn’s text messages, he did receive support from Bachelor Nation pals including Jason Tartick and Kaitlyn Bristowe, who praised his honesty.
+While many Bachelor in Paradise fans criticized Blake for publicly sharing Caelynn’s text messages, he did receive support from Bachelor Nation pals, including Jason Tartick and Kaitlyn Bristowe, who praised his honesty.
 Kristina Schulman also encouraged Blake to speak his truth, and franchise alums Adam Gottschalk, Astrid Loch, Chase McNary and more also thanked Blake for being open about his story as they showed him support.

 Bachelor in Paradise alum Kevin Wendt noted that he told Blake “last week” that posting the personal texts from Caelynn “may not be the best idea,” but he acknowledged that Blake’s “anxiety was about to erupt.”